 The SPI Era Begins - Z-Pack and White Box

 In an issue of S&T well on the way to the good times - May/ June 1974 - Dunnigan and Simonsen state "Whereas most other game companies manufacture in runs of 10,000 or more units, our initial run is between 2 and 5000."

 A few points - Jim Dunnigan [JFD] loved to throw numbers around in his Strategy & Tactics [S&T] column.
 Clearly a numbers analyst, and a believer in total transparency, facts were JFD's goal and numbers to him represented the ultimate facts of a discussion.
 His column was frequently a business dissertation, and telling it as he saw it from the point of view of hard facts.
 He also was clearly vexed by reality, in that the higher the print run, the lower the cost per unit - and 5000 was a great price break, but 10,000 was a far better one.
 And it is clear from his analysis that extra break 10,000 is really good over 5,000 - but it is huge compared to the cost per unit at a 2000 print run.
 He wanted that price break.
 However, reality (and cash) limited that potential.

 Realize, though, this is after FOUR years in business.
 Redmond Simonsen [RAS], ever the SYSTEMS Analyst, as opposed to JFD, the pure numbers analyst, drives home the point that the initial run is the projected sales of the game in the first year.
 So one has to assume the games of the first years were likely print runs far below 2000 copies!
 S&T had a circulation of 28,100 in 1974.
-That's 4000 times the number of issues in 1969.
+That's 400 times the number of issues for S&T in 1969!